 What’s a good price to earnings ratio?

-It all depends relatively to what other stocks from the same sector are doing.
+It all depends relatively on what other stocks from the same sector are doing.
 Generally, we want low P/E ratio stocks compared to other companies from within the same sector.

 #2 Returns on Equity Ratio

 The ROE ratio is another type of profitability ratio that measures how effective a company is in relation to equity.
-The return on equity ratio shows how a company generates a profit compared to the money that’s invested.
+The return on equity ratio shows how a company generates an income compared to the money that’s invested.
 This is an important metric because it shows how well a company uses investments.